Feiryn/LethalMon/README.md

 To retrieve it, press P (configurable).

-If a player dies or disconnects, the monster will be called in the ball at it's location.
+If a player dies or disconnects, the monster will be called in the ball at its location.

 ## Implemented monsters and behaviours